xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPING-DDT-Test-case.png" width="70%" alt="DDT test cases">

-  **Order and check out multiple products** test case adds products from the product list to the shopping cart, and check out.
+  The test case: **Order and check out multiple products** adds products from the product list to the shopping cart, and checks out.
 The flow in this test case is as follows:

   1. We use the `loginIntoApplicationWithGlobalVariable` custom keyword to:

       - Open the `http://cms.demo.katalon.com` website with maximized windows.
       - Log in with the username and password defined as the global variables in the execution profile.

-  2. Go to the **Shop** page.
+  2. We go to the **Shop** page.
   3. Next, we want the test case to read the data files.
 To do so, we use the `getAllData()` keyword to extract product names from the product list as follows:

       ```groovy